kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->
 Rollout failures are unlikely to impact running workloads.
-If enabled during external metrics failures, HPAs with fallback configured might change scaling decisions after `failureDuration` (default: 3m) has elapsed.
+If enabled during external metrics failures, HPAs with fallback configured might change scaling decisions after `failureDurationSeconds` (default: 180s / 3m) has elapsed.
 This is mitigated by:
 - The HPA's min/max replica constraints
-- The `failureDuration` buffer before activation
+- The `failureDurationSeconds` buffer before activation
 - Gradual HPA scaling behavior
 - Scale-up/scale-down stabilization windows